 Craik was tragically killed in a cycling accident just as the war was ending and was succeeded by Sir Frederick Bartlett, who was also Professor within the University Department of Psychology at the time.
 He directed Unit research in an honorary capacity from 1945-1951.
 Bartlett had a great talent for combining careful experimentation with the development of theory that was applicable to naturalistic as well as experimental data.
 He and Norman Mackworth, who held the directorship from 1951 to 1958, gradually broadened the research to encompass a greater proportion of questions prompted by the civilian concerns of industrial production, transport and telecommunications.
 So, for example, the research thread for individual differences refocused on medical students, while new equipment and methods were developed for simulating complex industrial tasks such as those found in automated textile mills.
 These, and indeed any kind of machine room, are typically noisy places to work and it was in this post-war period that several of the unit’s classic research topics were initiated including studies of the effects of noisy environments and divided attention.

-Once again new techniques and apparatus for measuring behaviour such as several simultaneously changing states, early forms of eye-tracking, the use of head mounted video-cameras (now comically large) and instrumented cars were pioneered in this period.
+Once again new techniques and apparatus for measuring behaviour such as several simultaneously changing states, early forms of eye-tracking, the use of head-mounted video-cameras (now comically large) and instrumented cars were pioneered in this period.
 It is easy to forget in an age of computers and electronic tablets, that test apparatus required electrical and mechanical workshops and extraordinary innovation.
 In period, Richard Gregory, crafted an exquisitely complex multi-attribute measuring device named after the Greek god “Thor.”
 An electro-mechanical card-sorting apparatus built at the Unit even accompanied one expedition up Mount Everest in 1960-61 to assess the effects of reduced oxygen at altitude on human cognition.
-A few films clips of this kind of work can be viewed in our electronic archive, and you can see Gregory himself describe “Thor” in the video of his talk at the 2004 APU legacy conference talk <link>.

 As before the concern was not just with addressing questions that needed answering in the workplace.
 Systematic phenomena were being established that needed characterising and explaining.
 Information theory was evolving.
 In 1952 Hick developed one of the few law’s that have been generated in psychological science.
 Hick’s Law accurately captures the relationship between the number of choices among which a decision has to be made and the time it takes to make that choice.
 In this post-war period ideas about mental limitations were formulated in the language of communications channels.
 The principle that a person can only track a single stream of information at any given moment was crucial in Donald Broadbent’s formulation of mechanisms of attention, short term memory and cognition that would frame much of the Units research from the late 1950’s through to the 1970’s.
 Broadbent’s classic book Perception and Communication, published in 1958, was a major influence in the years that saw cognitive psychology become the dominant theoretical paradigm.